Hypfer/valetudo-crl200s-root/README.md

 ### 6. Additional model-specific steps

+So far, we've identified a few models that have the same hardware but with a different Wi-Fi module (RTL8821CS instead of the RTL8189ES):

+- Cecotec Conga 3690
+- Cecotec Conga 3790
+- Commodore CVR 200

-If your robot happens to be Conga 3790, you will need to do one last thing.
+If your robot happens to be one of those, you will need to do one last thing.
 **If you have a different robot, you must skip this step.**

-Because that robot uses a different Wi-Fi module, we need to do some changes.
-Don't worry, they're all scripted.

 Simply open a shell with `adb shell` and execute `/opt/8821cs/enable_8821cs.sh`.
 Then, `reboot` and you're done